 Clarity and Insight

-By the end of the course, you'll have a clearer understanding of the history of yoga and feel better prepared for further study, or to discuss this material with students.
+At the end of the course, you'll have a clearer understanding of the history of yoga and feel better prepared for further study, or to discuss this material with students.

 Course Modules